morrownr/88x2bu-20210702/docs/Monitor_Mode.md

 sudo ./test-mon.sh [interface:wlan0]
 ```

-How, if you want to do things manually, continue below.
+Note: If you want to do things manually, continue below.

 -----